-All first-time freshmen (those enrolling with less than 24 hours) who are younger than 24 years of age, and have not taken a similar course at another accredited institution, are required to enroll in this course that will introduce them to Trevecca Nazarene University.
+All incoming freshmen and transfer students (those enrolling with less than 24 hours) who are younger than 24 years of age, and have not taken a similar course at another accredited institution, are required to enroll in this course that will introduce them to Trevecca Nazarene University.
 The course curriculum is designed to empower students to make a successful transition from high school to college and discover their unique calling and purpose.